April 5, 1935 - Aug. 6, 2008 Port Arthur, Texas

-Boxer Paul Jorgenson was born in Tallulah, Louisiana, but lived in Port Arthur "his whole life."
+Boxer Paul Jorgensen was born in Tallulah, Louisiana, but lived in Port Arthur "his whole life."
 He graduated from Thomas Jefferson High School in 1952.

-As an amateur boxer from 1950 to 1953, he had three managers including Dick Menchaca.
-He won Golden Gloves and AAU titles during that time.
-Jorgenson turned professional in 1953 while attending the University of Houston.
-He made his professional debut on April 28, 1953 with a four round points win against Baby Valdez in Houston, Texas.
+As an amateur boxer from 1950 to 1953, he had three managers, including Dick Menchaca.
+He won Golden Gloves and Amateur Athletic Union titles during that time.
+Jorgensen turned professional in 1953 while attending the University of Houston.
+He made his professional debut on April 28, 1953, with a four-round points win against Baby Valdez in Houston, Texas.
 Jorgensen won his first 16 fights, including a win against Eddie Bertolino on June 1, 1954.
-It was in the rematch against Bertolino on September 28, 1954 that Jorgensen suffered his first loss.
+It was in the rematch against Bertolino on September 28, 1954, that Jorgensen suffered his first loss.

 Like many boxers of his day, Jorgensen fought frequently - often twice a month.
 Jorgensen continued to fight and generally to win, facing tough competition like Redtop Davis, Lulu Perez, Jackie Blair, Carmelo Costa, Victor Manuel Quijano, Harold Gomes, and Battling Torres.

-Jorgensen retired after a losing to Battling Torres on September 6, 1960.
-Jorgensen managed to cram an amazing number of fights (93) in a relatively short career (7½ years).
-His final record was 81 wins (35 by knockout), 8 losses, and 4 draws.
+Jorgensen retired after losing to Battling Torres on September 6, 1960.
+He managed to stack an amazing number of fights (93) into a relatively short career (7½ years).
+His final record was 81 wins (35 by knockout), eight losses, and four draws.